 Calculating Net Promoter Score

-The respondent answers a scale of 0 to 10 to that central question and then answers any questions that are associated with it.
-This way you find out the reasons for the score to better understand your customers.
+The respondent answers that central question on a scale of 0 to 10 and then answers any questions that are associated with it.
+In this way you will find out the reasons for the score to better understand your customers.
 Based on the score given, respondents can be divided into three groups: Detractors, Passives and Promoters.

 Not satisfied customers